The MCAA Mission

 monica.thomas@stmaryscountymd.gov

 Monica Thomas, Treasurer of the Maryland Correctional Administrators Association since 2019, has served at the St. Mary’s County Detention and Rehabilitation Center since 2011.
 Promoted to Classification and Offender Re-Entry Case Manager, she oversees programming, risk assessments, and re-entry services.
-Monica developed St. Mary’s Day Reporting Program and organized the MCAA State MOUD Collaborative.
+Monica developed the St. Mary’s Day Reporting Program and organized the MCAA State MOUD Collaborative.
 A lifelong Maryland resident, she resides in Lusby, officiating high school field hockey in Southern Maryland.

 Kristina Donnelly